mikegagnon/linked-lists/README.md

 It's kind of like an array, except list operations have different performance characteristics compared to arrays.

-For example:

-- In an array, it is quick to retrieve the *n*th element
-- In a linked list, it is relatively slow to retrive the *n*th element

 ## Prerequisites

 Familiarity with JS, particularily object-oriented programming in JS.